Beisenbek/programming-principles-2/Lab5/regex.md

 9. Write a Python program to insert spaces between words starting with capital letters.

-10. Write a Python program to convert a given string to snake case.
+10. Write a Python program to convert a given camel case string to snake case.